penafieljlm/inquisitor/README.md

 # Inquisitor

+> **Note: The development of this tool was originally part of my application to a company I was applying with.
+I was given four days to build it from the ground up so I'm probably going to do some cleanup first before I move forward with adding new features.
+Please bear with me here.**

 Inquisitor is a simple for gathering information on companies and organizations through the use of Open Source Intelligence (OSINT) sources.

 The key features of Inquisitor include: